Already a member? log in

 Carolina Allspice

-This underused gem offers beautiful deep red flowers in summer.
-These flowers have a powerful, spicy fragrance you can enjoy throughout the yard.
+This underused gem offers beautiful deep red flowers from late spring into midsummer.
+Carolina allspice flowers may not be very showy but they do have a powerful, spicy fragrance you can enjoy throughout the yard.
 It's also a tough, low-care plant native to areas of North America.

 Size: To 8 feet tall